Darfur: More information on the El Geneina attacks

 It is estimated that roughly 60,000 people are now displaced within the city El Geneina itself following the escalation of violence in, and around, West Darfur’s state capital.
 The total number of people that have fled their homes is thought to be more than 90,000.
 Even though the curfew was loosened after the apparent restoration of calm in the town, there are still reports of attacks.
 These included the attempted assassination of the West Darfur wali (governor).
 Activists and politicians have expressed anger over the slow government response.

-The Displaced People Gathering, with members from Kerending camps for the displaced, the affected Abuzur and El Jebel neighbourhoods and other outskirts of El Geneina, estimated the current number of people who fled their homes during this weekend’s violent events, and sought refuge in central El Geneina, at more than 60,000.
+The Displaced People Gathering, with members from the El Jebel neighbourhood and other outskirts of El Geneina, as well as Kerending camps for the displaced, in particular the Abuzar camp, estimated the current number of people who fled their homes during this weekend’s violent events, and sought refuge in central El Geneina, at more than 60,000.
 Another 40,000 people fled to neighbouring villages.

 The death toll of the bloody attacks by gunmen on El Geneina on Saturday and Sunday reached 159.

 The excessive violence this weekend was triggered by the killing of an Arab herdsman by a member of the Masalit tribe near El Geneina on Friday.
 Though the perpetrator was arrested, the relatives of the victim sought revenge by themselves.
 In response, large groups of Arab tribesmen attacked El Geneina and the two Kerending camps near the town “from all directions” in the early hours of Saturday.
 According to the Darfur Bar Association (DBA), they were supported by groups of gunmen from North and Central Darfur and the border area with Chad.

 Civil society activists reported on Tuesday that gunmen were still roaming the area.